parcelvoy/platform/docs/docs/how-to/journeys/types.md

 - **Interval**: Given the frequency, how often should the entrance happen.
 A frequency of daily with an interval of two would run every other day.
 - **Days**: If set, on what days should the entrance only run on.

+## Exit
+Sometimes you might wish to remove a user from a given journey.
+This can be useful for setting up things like exit criteria under which you stop a user from continuing down a journey if they perform a certain action.

+#### Parameters
+- **Event Name**: Which event should trigger the entrance
+- **Entrance Flow**: The entrance for the flow you wish to remove the user from.
+This can either be the same flow you are currently in, or any flow in the given journey.

 ## Event
 If you have an external analytics provider setup (i.e. Segment) you can trigger external events using this type of step.
 When triggered, an event will be generated with parameters generated from the template and sent.